 Power Through Choices: OICA Empowers Youth in Foster Care

-Youth in foster care are 2.5 times more likely to become pregnant or get someone pregnant than their peers not in foster care (The National Campaign, 2010).
+Youth in foster care are 2.5 times more likely to become pregnant or get someone pregnant compared with their peers not in foster care.
 Knowing this, the Oklahoma Institute for Child Advocacy (OICA), supported by the Family and Youth Services Bureau (FYSB) and the Annie E. Casey Foundation, is equipping these vulnerable youth to avoid risk-taking sexual behaviors with Power Through Choices (PTC).

 PTC is a sexuality education and skill-building curriculum designed for youth living in foster care and other out-of-home settings to reduce risks related to teen pregnancy, HIV, and other sexually transmitted infections.
 According to Sharon Rodine, OICA’s director of youth initiatives, the curriculum is unique because it was not adapted from an existing program, but was written with foster youth from the very beginning.